 Lie #5: I don’t have any special gifts to offer the Kingdom of God so I am better off just “serving in the kitchen” (replace serving in the kitchen with any service position).

 First, being a servant is not something you settle in to do out of a lack of confidence or shyness.
 Being a servant is the highest calling and is modeled by Christ, Himself.
-Second, real Christian servanthood is self-death, so your placement as a servant is to make the gospel known and as such, you still have the responsibility to share the gospel with your actual words, in addition to your actions!
+Second, real Christian servanthood is self-death, so your placement as a servant is to make the gospel known and as such, you still have the responsibility to share the gospel with your actual words, in addition to your actions, lifestyle!
 As a disciple of Jesus, His power has given you everything you need for life and godly living by the knowledge of Him who calls us by His great glory and goodness (2 Peter 1:3).

 Whether you’re a finance person, business person, mom, friend, artists, prophet, landscaper, soccer player, musician, there’s probably a placement on the front lines of global ministry and church planting that would utilize those practical skills and spiritual gifts.
 You can even use those “affinity groups” in any town worldwide to church plant!
 If you don’t know how, learn how!
 If God assigned you a task that requires skills, learn those skills, but don’t assume He will use them the way you think.
 Also, do not assume or let others falsely mislead you to believe that God has obviously assigned you a specific spiritual task in keeping with your natural skillset.